Street Man Fighter: Mission 2: "Class"

 Vata from WeDemBoyz was chosen as best director by the Fight Judges and paired up the crews for the next mission.

 Mission 3: "Global K-Dance"

-Two crews compete using the same song from boy groups that "impressed the world with their performances", BTS, Big Bang, EXO, and Seventeen.
+Two crews compete using the same song from boy groups that "impressed the world with their performances", BTS, BigBang, Exo, and Seventeen.
 Each crew must also complete the Choreography Copy Challenge.
 This round also included a bonus backup penalty part where the winner from the Choreography Copy Challenge could make the opposing crew into their backup dancers.